KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 ![](images/what_is_cookpad_world.png)

 Cookpad is one of famous recipe sharing service in the world.
-We have two kinds of the service, for Japan and for rest of the world for now.
+We have two kinds of services, for Japan and for rest of the world for now.
 According to the similarweb.com, Cookpad is the largest site in the food category.

 # Cookpad for iOS(Japan and Global)